I finally made over my Trumeau mirror that I bought 5 years ago.

 If you are not comfortable with a jigsaw try checking out small hacksaws or rodsaws

 at your local hardware store.
-Both these options are hand tools.
+Both these options are manual hand tools.

 While you are there pick up some new blades for your knife,

-so triming the cuts are easier.
+cause you need to trim the rough edges.
 This kind of plastic can not be cut with a knife.

 Only use it to shave the rough edges!

-Some rough sandpaper (80 grit) to smooth the edges.
+Some rough sandpaper (80 grit) can also help to smooth the edges.

 These are light enough to glue to a project but small nails could be used with pre-drilled holes.